-I love making use of seasonal fruits as much as possible because the flavors are better and it is more economical to buy in season fruit.
-You may have tried my berry jam , blueberry sauce, berry sauce , cranberry sauce or my blackberry puree which I make for these reasons.
+I love making use of seasonal fruits as much as possible because the flavors are better and it is more economical to buy in-season fruit.

 For this homemade nectarine jam, you leave the skin on the nectarines since they add natural pectin (which helps thicken the jam).
 It also has a little added lemon juice which helps that pectin work better.